krmanik/Anki-xiehanzi/README.md

   ![Image Import Desktop](https://github.com/infinyte7/Anki-maobi/blob/master/image/Import_Deck_Rename.png)

   #### 3. After that again click import and select wordlist.
-Then select note type to 'Basic ( Write Chinese )' and Deck to newly imported        and renamed deck.
+Then change note type to 'Basic ( Write Chinese )' and Deck to newly imported and renamed deck.
+After that map the field of words list.
+Note:- field {{Simplified}} is used for stroke order.

   ![Image Import Desktop](https://github.com/infinyte7/Anki-maobi/blob/master/image/map_to_field_1.png)